Muschamp Rd

 That’s not how the world works.

 I’m not the type of blogger who abandons their blog forever, I’m actually very busy with work and my studies.
 This entire domain was actually down this month due to a server move.
-I’ve spent way too much time working on this website, it has not been worth it.
+I’ve spent way too much time working on this website, it has not been worthwhile.
 However, I wanted to prove a point so I updated two very large and very old hand coded HTML files yesterday, but I didn’t link to the articles as requested.
 However, I did lose valuable studying time and even sleep, so I thought I would help these online marketers out.

 The following email addresses: